openshift-pipelines/pipelines-as-code/docs/content/_index.md

 - Pull-request actions in comments such as `/retest`

-- Automatic Task resolution in Pipelines (local Tasks, Tekton Hub and remote URLs)
+- Automatic Task resolution in Pipelines (local Tasks, Tekton Hub, and remote URLs)

 - Efficient use of GitHub blobs and objects API for retrieving configurations